Shannon Grant

 Shannon Grant (born 19 April 1977) is a former Australian rules footballer who was a midfielder in the AFL.
 He began his career at the Sydney Swans in 1995 before moving to the Kangaroos in 1998 and being a part of their 1999 premiership side, in which he also won the Norm Smith Medal for best on ground.
-In 1996, he actually played against North Melbourne in the Grand Final, playing on the losing side of Sydney.
+In 1996, he played for Sydney against North Melbourne in the Grand Final.